GreenBuildingXML/ashrae-frontend/wwwroot/test/test18/test18.md

-# Test Case 18 – Window frame
+# Test Case 18 – Window Frame
 ## Test Description:
 The test case creates an integrated glazing system (IG) that consists of glazes and frames.
 It exams whether the BIM software is capable of exporting
 ## Spaces / Rooms: